jeseyfried/ai-history-syllabus/outcomes.md

 </script>

 <br style="clear: both">
-*This page intersperses the syllabus with the learning outcomes and rationale for each unit and activity.*
+*This page intersperses the syllabus with learning outcomes, activities and rationales.*

 # History with AI - Course Syllabus